Welcome to the fantastical world of New York City travel tips.

 19. Referring to New York City as New York City.

-All native New Yorkers refer to New York City as, “The City”.
+All respectable New Yorkers refer to New York City as, “The City”.

 This is the one and only city that really matters.